gentallman/digital_sales_insights_and_optimization/README.md

     AND p.payment_status = 'Payment Successed';
 ```

-15. IDENTITY customers into returning or new
+16. Ienditfy customers into returning or new
 if the customer has done more than 5 return categorize them as returning otherwise new
 Challenge: List customers id, name, total orders, total returns